Spacecraft: Uncrewed spacecraft

 Jules Verne Automated Transfer Vehicle (ATV) approaches the International Space Station on Monday, March 31, 2008.

 Uncrewed spacecraft are spacecraft without people on board.
 Uncrewed spacecraft may have varying levels of autonomy from human input; they may be remote controlled, remote guided or even autonomous, meaning they have a pre-programmed list of operations, which they will execute unless otherwise instructed.

 Many space missions are more suited to telerobotic rather than crewed operation, due to lower cost and lower risk factors.
 In addition, some planetary destinations such as Venus or the vicinity of Jupiter are too hostile for human survival.
 Outer planets such as Saturn, Uranus, and Neptune are too distant to reach with current crewed spaceflight technology, so telerobotic probes are the only way to explore them.
 Telerobotics also allows exploration of regions that are vulnerable to contamination by Earth micro-organisms since spacecraft can be sterilized.
 Humans can not be sterilized in the same way as a spaceship, as they coexist with numerous micro-organisms, and these micro-organisms are also hard to contain within a spaceship or spacesuit.
 Multiple space probes were sent to study Moon, the planets, the Sun, multiple small Solar System bodies (comets and asteroids).

 Special class of uncrewed spacecraft is space telescopes, a telescope in outer space used to observe astronomical objects.
 The first operational telescopes were the American Orbiting Astronomical Observatory, OAO-2 launched in 1968, and the Soviet Orion 1 ultraviolet telescope aboard space station Salyut 1 in 1971.
 Space telescopes avoid the filtering and distortion (scintillation) of electromagnetic radiation which they observe, and avoid light pollution which ground-based observatories encounter.
 The best-known examples are Hubble Space Telescope and James Webb Space Telescope.

 Cargo spacecraft are designed to carry cargo, possibly to support space stations' operation by transporting food, propellant and other supplies.
 Automated cargo spacecraft have been used since 1978 and have serviced Salyut 6, Salyut 7, Mir, the International Space Station and Tiangong space station.

 Other

-Some spacecrafts can operate as both a crewed and uncrewed spacecraft.
+Some spacecraft can operate as both a crewed and uncrewed spacecraft.
 For example, the Buran spaceplane could operate autonomously but also had manual controls, though it never flew with crew onboard.

-Other dual crewed/uncrewed spacecrafts include: SpaceX Dragon 2, Dream Chaser, and Tianzhou.
+Other dual crewed/uncrewed spacecraft include: SpaceX Dragon 2, Dream Chaser, and Tianzhou.